learn-co-curriculum/javascript-fetch-lab/README.md

 https://developer.github.com/v3/oauth/#3-use-the-access-token-to-access-the-api

-Github's API uses [OAuth2](https://developer.github.com/v3/oauth/) for authorization.
-Setting up the full OAuth2 authorization code grant workflow is beyond the scope of this lab, but it is described well in the Github [docs](https://developer.github.com/v3/oauth/), and I highly recommend you give it a read.
+GitHub's API uses [OAuth2](https://developer.github.com/v3/oauth/) for authorization.
+Setting up the full OAuth2 authorization code grant workflow is beyond the scope of this lab, but it is described well in the GitHub [docs](https://developer.github.com/v3/oauth/), and I highly recommend you give it a read.

-Fortunately, Github also allows you to generate your own personal authorization token that we can use to give us authorized access to the API.
+Fortunately, GitHub also allows you to generate your own personal authorization token that we can use to give us authorized access to the API.